Tibet

 Since the establishment of Carlton Rochell Asian Art, the gallery has placed works of art privately with many important private collectors in the United States, Europe, Asia, and the Middle East, as well as to institutions such as: The Metropolitan Museum of Art, Museum of Fine Arts, Houston, Dallas Museum of Art, Los Angeles County Museum of Art, The Rubin Museum of Art, Ackland Art Museum, Virginia Museum of Fine Arts, Nelson-Atkins Museum of Art, Ashmolean Museum, Oxford, Museum Rietberg, Zurich, The David Collection, Copenhagen, and the Zhiguan Museum of Fine Art, Beijing.

-Carlton Rochell has also exhibited in international art fairs such as Frieze Masters in London, Fine Art Asia in Hong Kong, The Winter Show in New York, and Maastricht (beginning in 2024).
+Carlton Rochell has also exhibited in international art fairs such as Asia Week New York, Frieze Masters in London, Fine Art Asia in Hong Kong, The Winter Show in New York, and TEFAF Maastricht.

 The gallery purchases art as well as accepting works on consignment and is pleased to offer advisory services to collectors.
 We also provide appraisal services for Fair Market, Insurance, and Charitable Gift purposes.